PraveenParashar/TestNpmPackage/Readme.md

 ## Contributing

 In lieu of a formal style guide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
-Lint and test your code.# testnpmpackage
+Lint and test your code.